bitrix24/b24restdocs/api-reference/scopes/confirmation.md

 Calling the method before receiving confirmation or a response will yield the same reply, but without a request for re-confirmation.

-When the administrator confirms or denies the permission, the event handler [`OnAppMethodConfirm`](../common/events/on-app-method-confirm.md) will be triggered, passing the confirmation result along with the token that was granted this permission:
+When the administrator confirms or denies the permission, an event handler [`OnAppMethodConfirm`](../common/events/on-app-method-confirm.md) will be triggered, passing the confirmation result and the token to which this permission was granted:

 ```js
 array (